-Hong Kongers rally against government on night of storms
+Hong Kongers rally against government under stormy skies

 During the past week they have increasingly directed their frustration toward police, who have responded with fiercer determination to clear them from the streets.

-As storms cleared, anti-government demonstrators also marched through Kowloon - the main built-up area on the mainland side of Hong Kong harbor - while large pro-police crowds rallied in a harborside park across the bay.
+As storms cleared, anti-government demonstrators also marched through Kowloon - the main built-up area on the mainland side of Hong Kong harbour - while large pro-police crowds rallied in a harbourside park across the bay.

 “I’m heartbroken to see the city being split up like this,” a retired telecoms technician, Michael Law, 69, told Reuters at the pro-police rally.
 “What the violent protesters have been doing shows no respect for Hong Kong’s rule of law.”

-Organizers said 476,000 people attended the pro-police rally, while police said 108,000 attended.
+Organisers said 476,000 people attended the pro-police rally, while police said 108,000 attended.
 Reuters was not able to verify either estimate.

 Many shops in Kowloon had shut early, even on big retail boulevards, in anticipation of clashes that have tended to turn nasty at night as front-line activists attack police.